 Fiscal Advisory Committee

-Operating under the authority of the Public Hospitals Act (Ontario), the Fiscal Advisory Committee provides advice to the Board through its Finance and Audit Committee with respect to the operation, use and staffing of the hospital.
+Operating under the authority of the Public Hospitals Act (Ontario), the Fiscal Advisory Committee provides advice to the Board through its Resource and Audit Committee with respect to the operation, use and staffing of the hospital.

 Medical Advisory Committee